-The UPR Review will be taking place in Geneva as part of the UPR Working Groups 32nd session, which is scheduled to be held in January 2019.
+The UPR Review will be taking place in Geneva as part of the UPR Working Groups 32nd session, on the 21st of January 2019.
 For a basic timeline, click here.

 The Commission is due to lodge its UPR submission on 12 July 2018

 If you have any questions or issues you wish to raise with us please email us at firstname.lastname@example.org

 - Stakeholder Engagement Meeting Notes Sexual orientation, gender identity, and sex characteristics (SOGISC) Auckland consultation

 - Stakeholder Engagement Meeting Notes Sexual orientation, gender identity, and sex characteristics (SOGISC) Wellington consultation

 - Stakeholder Engagement Meeting Notes Sexual orientation, gender identity, and sex characteristics (SOGISC) Christchurch consultation